christopherhurt/Pioned/README.md

         - [ ] Come into contact with n other players -[ ] Implement Player Collision
         - [ ] Give another player a flower
+- [ ] Fix player spawning on single or few blocks

 ## Todo
 - [ ] Use environment variables to set the (websocket) host